 Why All Resume Formats Are Not Created Equal

 Not all career paths are created equal.
 If you happen to be on a career path that is less-than straight-forward, you know what I’m’ talking about.
 In addition to figuring out how to brand your career path, you might also be aware that hiring managers will only give your resume a few seconds of attention when scanning through piles of resumes.
-Here’s what recruiters look for in their 6-second resume scan.
 If you’ve had an unconventional career path, resume gaps, or other unexpected career segues you’ll want to select your resume format carefully.
-The different resume formats provide you with the opportunity to get back in the game when the time comes.
-Here is how to select the perfect resume format for your situation.
+Each resume format supports a different type of branding strategy.
+Therefore you will need to know how to select the perfect resume format for your situation.

 Resume Format #1: The Functional Resume

 A functional resume can be useful for people who:

 - Have employment gaps in their work history

 - Frequently change jobs or career paths